The longer you breastfeed the better for you and your baby, but there will eventually come a time when you want to stop. Here are some tips to help.

-- One approach would be to keep on breastfeeding only when your little one asks, but stop offering them the breast at any other time and give them drink from a cup instead If they are a bit older, tell them your plans to stop breastfeeding.
+- One approach is to keep on breastfeeding only when your little one asks, but stop offering them the breast at any other time and give them drink from a cup instead.
+If they are a bit older, tell them your plans to stop breastfeeding.

 - If they are old enough to understand about time, you could make stopping a special date to aim for.
 This way, they might be prepared when the time comes.